DorDNS/TGV-Punctuality-Dashboard/README.md

 A Streamlit dashboard for analyzing TGV punctuality, causes of delay, and severity, based on open data from SNCF.

-This project is structured for full reproducibility using a `Makefile` and a virtual environment.

----

 ## 🚀 Quick Setup & Run

 ### Prerequisites